chrisclark/blog/content/simple-similar-products-recommendation-engine.md

 and you'll have it running locally in no time, using the sample Patagonia data.
 The engine is ready to be deployed to Heroku as well.

-Suck it, collaborative filtering! #contentbasedforlife
+Take that, collaborative filtering! #contentbased